oversett/oversett/README.md

 ### Translation

+#### MUI

+You will need a patched version of the MUI repo.
+Clone it from https://github.com/oversett/mui-repo.

-To translate the entire material-ui repository:
+To translate the entire repo:

 ```
-yarn translate mui repo ~/code/material-ui
+yarn translate mui repo ../mui-repo
 ```

-To translate only a subset of the material-ui repository:
+To translate only a subset of the repo:

 ```
-yarn translate mui repo ~/code/material-ui base/components/tabs   # can list multiple paths
+yarn translate mui repo ../mui-repo base/components/tabs   # can list multiple paths
 ```

-To preview the translation:
+To preview the translation (at http://localhost:3000):

 ```
-cd ~/code/material-ui && yarn && yarn docs:dev    # the docs will be at http://localhost:3000
+cd ../mui-repo && yarn && yarn docs:dev
 ```